UNLIMITED FISHING ADVENTURE!

-Although our location is ideal in many ways - the proximity to Quetico Park & the White Otter Wilderness, at the junction of excellent moose & deer hunting, 70 miles from the US border - perhaps the best feature of our location is that we're in the centre of one of the best fishing systems in Ontario - The Seine River Chain of Lakes.
+Unlimited Fishing Adventure: Although our location is ideal in many ways - the proximity to Quetico Park & the White Otter Wilderness, central to excellent moose, deer, bear & grouse hunting, 70 miles from the US border - perhaps the best feature of our location is that we're in the center of one of the best fishing systems in Ontario - The Seine River Chain of Lakes and literally dozens of off system fishing waters.

-The 5 lakes - Calm Lake, Banning Lake, Chub Lake, Little McCauley Lake and Perch Lake combine to offer our anglers 30 miles of water right from our dock.
+The Seine Chain of Lakes: The 5 lakes - Calm Lake, Banning Lake, Chub Lake, Little McCauley Lake and Perch Lake combine to offer our anglers over 30 miles of water right from our dock.

-Banning offers some spectacular fishing just minutes from our dock.
+Banning offers some spectacular fishing just minutes from our dock (actually right off our shores!).

 A number of islands offer some great walleye ledges not far off their shores, as well as some large reefs with varied and spectacular action.